AiBrow

 AiBrow extension using llama.cpp natively

 Using the AiBrow extension gives the best on-device performance with the broadest feature-set.
-It's a browser extension that leverages the powerful llama.cpp and can give great performance on all kinds of desktop computers either leveraging the GPU or CPU.
+It's a browser extension that leverages the powerful and can give great performance on all kinds of desktop computers either leveraging the GPU or CPU.
 Downloaded models are stored in a common repository meaning models only need to be downloaded once.
-You can use models provided by AiBrow, or any GGUF model hosted on HuggingFace.
+You can use models provided by AiBrow, or any GGUF model hosted on .

 import AI from '@aibrow/web'